 - Audio Engineer for Sound Effects Libraries.
 Music libraries and sound effects companies typically produce royalty-free music that consumers need to only pay for once to use.
 Engineers at these companies work similarly to being in a recording studio with an artist.
 According to Wynn, Recording Arts grads have gone on to work for sound effects companies like Digital Juice, Megatrax, and Extreme Music.

 - Audio for Television.
 Television shows and news broadcasts need audio engineers to mix both recorded and live sound.
 On a television set, those working in the sound department may responsible for running cables, operating the boom mic, or performing other audio tasks as directed by the producer.
-Check out our grad profile on Mike Hancock, who works as the Chief Audio Engineer at a Fox-owned Austin, Texas television station.
+Mike Hancock works as the Chief Audio Engineer at a Fox-owned Austin, Texas television station.

 - Sound Engineer for Houses of Worship or Other Live Events.
 Running the sound for a church is a "good gig to gain some experience," says Brandon.
 Other live events beyond concerts – like Cirque du Soleil and the Blue Man Group – also need sound engineers, too.
 "A lot of students think about concerts from a musical standpoint, and forget about all of the other entertainment out there," says Brandon.

 - Vocal Tuners.
 "This is a person that specifically works in the area of tuning an artist's vocals," says Wynn.
 "It's something that is still very much on the rise."
 Vocal tuners don't mix an entire music track, but rather just focus only on the singer's vocals, picking apart each note with the help of auto-tuning software.
 Most vocal tuners work remotely and send their files to the studio via Dropbox.